tijaska/sossms/index.md

 <p>The human eye can do a good job of discerning dirt tracks in Google satellite view, even if they are covered by trees here and there,
 which seems to put Google street view off.
 OpenStreetMaps allows users to reveal roads by driving them with the
 <a href="https://play.google.com/store/apps/details?id=net.osmtracker&hl=en_ZA&gl=US">OpenStreetMap tracker (OSMTracker) app</a> running,
 and to edit maps to include street and place names.
-Nature park employees traverse roads in order to maintain them, fences, fire breaks, and other assets, so getting all of the roads onto the record in OpenStreetMap should not be too onerous.</p>
+Nature reserve employees traverse roads in order to maintain them, fences, fire breaks, and other assets, so getting all of the roads onto the record in OpenStreetMap should not be too onerous.</p>